DuyguA/DuyguA.github.io/_posts/2018-3-28-chatbot-nlu-series-datetimeparser.md

 Freitag ganzer Tag	Friday all day
 ```

-or we can qualify the day expression.
+We can qualify the day expression with 'next' as well.
 Don't forget to relax umlauts by non-umlaut equivalents.

 ```
 Kommenden Mittwoch 	        coming Wednesday